smitwaman/aws-cloud-appserver-demo/Part-3.md

 ✅ In networking section

 Select your VPC with priority to public subnet to launch.
-Create security group with ingress and egress rule for HTTP and HTTPs traffic and select.
+Select or create security group with ingress and egress rule for HTTP and HTTPs traffic and select.

 ✅ Checkout ✔️ public IP allocation box